 Prepare StageTips as follows.

 Pack a 200 μL pipette tip with a layer of SCX resin using a blunt-ended syringe needle (gauge 16).
-Insert the StageTip into a microcentrifuge lid that has been previously perforated in order to accommodate the microcolumn.
+Insert the StageTip into a microcentrifuge lid that has been previously pierced in order to accommodate the microcolumn.

 Assemble the lid onto a 2 mL microcentrifuge from which the original lid was removed.
 The micro-SPE centrifugal device just assembled should fit into a benchtop centrifuge.
 Since perforated lids are tedious to prepare, they can be utilized multiple times.